benjaminion/upgrading-ethereum-book/src/book.md

   - Post-Merge beacon chain blocks also contain the execution payload (the user transactions).
   - As and when [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) is implemented on Ethereum then blocks will contain opaque blobs of data alongside the ordered list of user transactions.

-With the exception of the special Genesis block, every block builds on and points to a parent block.
+Except for the special Genesis block, every block builds on and points to a parent block.
 Thus we end up with a chain of blocks: a blockchain.
 Whatever the contents of blocks, the goal of the protocol is for all nodes on the network to agree on the same history of the blockchain.

 <a id="img_consensus_block_chain"></a>
 <div class="image" style="width: 90%">